akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 akka.cluster.sharding.remember-entities-store = eventsourced
 ```

-This mode uses @ref:[Event Sourcing](./persistence.md) to store the active shards and active entities for each shard so a persistence and snapshot plugin must be configured.
+This mode uses @ref:[Event Sourcing](./persistence.md) to store the active shards and active entities for each shard
+so a persistence and snapshot plugin must be configured.

 ```
 akka.cluster.sharding.journal-plugin-id = <plugin>
 akka.cluster.sharding.snapshot-plugin-id = <plugin>
 ```

-### Migrating from Persistence mode
+### Migrating from deprecated persistence mode

-Persistence mode for shard coordinator state is deprecated.
 If not using remembered entities you can migrate to ddata with a full cluster restart.

 If using remembered entities there are two migration options:

 * `ddata` for the state store and `ddata` for remembering entities.
 All remembered entities will be lost after a full cluster restart.
 * `ddata` for the state store and `eventsourced` for remembering entities.
-The new `eventsourced` remembering entities store will read the data written by the old `persistence` mode so your remembered entities will be remembered.
+The new `eventsourced` remembering entities store
+   reads the data written by the old `persistence` mode.
+Your remembered entities will be remembered.

-Once you have migrated you can not go back to the old persistence store.
+Once you have migrated you cannot go back to the old persistence store.

 ## Passivation